 You’ve worked hard to build your brand and establish and grow your online reputation, but don’t stop there.
 These additional steps will reinforce your position as a valued and trusted member of the online community:

 - Keep content fresh: Offer a continuous stream of original content supporting your brand.
 Update your blog with helpful information about your products and keep your social media profiles up to date.
-For more tips, read our blog about 12 ways to keep your web content fresh.

 - Contact is key: Make it easy for customers to reach you by prominently displaying your contact information and letting them know their feedback is welcome.